-If you love fried rice, but don’t enjoy the carb count that comes with it, you’ll love this Easy Cauliflower Fried Rice recipe.
-It’s ready in less than 20 minutes and it’s loaded with veggies such as cauliflower, onions, carrots, and green peas.
+If you love fried rice but don’t enjoy the carb count that comes with it, you’ll love this Easy Cauliflower Fried Rice recipe.
+It’s ready in less than 20 minutes and is loaded with veggies like cauliflower, onions, carrots, and green peas.
 Also, it’s low-carb, gluten-free (if you use gluten-free soy sauce), and vegetarian.
-It can be vegan too if you replace eggs for tofu.
+It can be vegan too if you replace the eggs with tofu.

-This post was first published on March 18th, 2019.
-It was updated on July 31, 2018 with new pictures and more information about the recipe.
+This post was first published on September 12th, 2017.
+I updated it on July 31, 2018 with new pictures and more information about the recipe.

-You can make cauliflower fried rice very quickly because all the veggies used in this recipe cook very fast.
+You can make cauliflower fried rice very quickly because all the veggies used in this recipe cook quickly.
 The only thing that gives you a little bit of work is cutting the cauliflower into florets and pulsing them in a food processor for about 30 seconds.
-Once it’s done, you chop the onions and carrots and mince the garlic.
-Then, all is set to start cooking.
-Cook the eggs first and then add the rest of the ingredients into the skillet.
-Stir everything well until all is fully cooked.
+Once that’s done, chop the onions and carrots and mince the garlic.
+Then, you are all set to start cooking.
+Cook the eggs first, and then, add the remaining ingredients to the skillet.
+Stir it well, and cook until everything is fully cooked.
 Easy, right?

-Seriously, I can’t think about something easier than making this Cauliflower Fried Rice.
+Seriously, I can’t think of anything easier than making this Cauliflower Fried Rice.
 It is perfect for your busy weeknight dinners.
-The best part is that all the ingredients are so simple you probably already have them in your kitchen/pantry.
-For sure, you don’t even need a shopping list for this recipe.
+The best part is that all the ingredients are so simple, and you probably already have them in your kitchen/pantry.
+You don’t even need a shopping list for this recipe!

-It’s a healthy meal for your whole family.
-It’s fill of veggies and if you prefer, you can add even more veggies in like broccoli, celery, or even cabbage.
+It’s a healthy meal for your entire family.
+It’s full of veggies and if you prefer, you can add even more veggies, such as broccoli, celery, or even cabbage.

 Is cauliflower rice better for you than traditional rice?

-Well, if you are controlling or counting the amount of carbs you are eating per day, I would say that it’s better for you to eat cauliflower “rice” than traditional rice because cauliflower rice has 5g of carbs per 1 cup (250ml), which is lower than 46g of carbs for 1 cup of brown rice.
-Also if you’re trying to reduce the amount of calories in your diet, cauliflower rice is a better option since it has only 25 calories for 1 cup.
+Well, if you are controlling or counting the number of carbs you eat per day, I would say that it’s better for you to eat cauliflower “rice” than traditional rice because cauliflower rice has 5g of carbs per 1 cup (250ml), which is lower than 46g of carbs for 1 cup of brown rice.
+Also, if you’re trying to reduce the number of calories in your diet, cauliflower rice is a better option since it has only 25 calories for 1 cup.
 Pretty good deal!

 Yes, you can.
-If you don’t have time to make your own (I teach how to make your own cauliflower rice on the recipe box below), you can certainly buy cauliflower rice ready to cook.
-Cauliflower products are getting very popular now because they are low-carb and keto friendly.
+I teach you how to make your own cauliflower rice in the recipe box below, but if you don’t have time to make your own, you can certainly buy cauliflower rice that is ready to cook.
+Cauliflower products are becoming very popular now because they are low-carb and keto-friendly.

 I actually sometimes buy it at my local store or online.
-This one from Amazon is keto friendly and it’s made from 100% air dried cauliflower.
-You should try it 😉 Here is a link for all the cauliflower products on Amazon.
-I also love cauliflower pizza crust that now you can buy at healthy local stores and at Amazon.com as well.
+This one from Amazon is keto-friendly and is made from 100% air-dried cauliflower.
+You should try it! 😉 Here is a link to all the cauliflower products on Amazon.
+I also love the cauliflower pizza crust that you can now buy at local health food stores and at Amazon.com as well.

-How long can you keep cauliflower fried rice in the fridge?
+How long does cauliflower fried rice keep in the fridge?

-For cooked cauliflower fried rice, I would say about 3 to 4 days in the fridge.
-But to be honest with you, I prefer to eat this recipe right after it’s done cooking.
-Fresh and delicious 😉
+For cooked cauliflower fried rice, it keeps for about 3 to 4 days in the fridge.
+But to be honest, I prefer to eat this recipe right after it’s finished cooking.
+Fresh and delicious! 😉

-How much rice does one head of cauliflower make?
+How much rice does one cauliflower head make?

-It will depend on the size of your head of cauliflower.
-But if you have one medium head of cauliflower, it will make about 4 cups (250ml) of cauliflower rice, which is the right amount of cups for this recipe.
+It depends on the size of your cauliflower head.
+But if you have a medium-sized one, it makes about 4 cups (250ml) of cauliflower rice, which is the correct amount for this recipe.

 Which gluten-free and low-carb soy sauce do you recommend?

-In my option the best low-carb and gluten-free substitute for traditional soy sauce is the coconut aminos. which tastes delicious and it’s made from the coconut sap.
-It looks like soy sauce because it’s dark and salty in flavour, but it’s soy-free, gluten-free and low-carb too.
+In my opinion, the best low-carb and gluten-free substitute for traditional soy sauce is coconut aminos, which taste delicious and is made from coconut sap.
+It looks like soy sauce because it’s dark and salty in flavour, but it’s soy-free, gluten-free, and low-carb, too.
 Another great gluten-free soy sauce is Tamari.
 It tastes very much like the traditional soy sauce, but it’s gluten-free.
 However, Tamari is not low-carb.

 - It’s vegetarian and gluten-free.

-For this Cauliflower Fried Rice recipe, I also used eggs.
-I love them and it adds protein to this dish, giving you have a complete meal.
+For this Cauliflower Fried Rice recipe, I used eggs.
+I love them, and they add protein to this dish, providing a complete meal.
 You can also replace the eggs with tofu if you are vegan or simply omit them.
-It’s totally up to you.
+It’s totally up to you!
 Either way, you will have a delicious recipe to enjoy for dinner or lunch during the week.